 3. Pimientos de Padrón

 These bright green peppers come from the Galician municipality of Padrón, and are one of the best ways to get your daily serving of vegetables in Madrid.
-They’re sautéed in olive oil, smothered in salt and served in heaping piles.
+They’re sautéed in olive oil, smothered in salt, and served in heaping piles.
 Beware: most peppers are mild, but about one in every ten is spicy!

 Visit Mesón del Champiñón on a vegetarian-friendly Tapas, Taverns & History Tour.

-4. Patatas Bravas / Alioli
+4. Patatas Bravas & Alioli

 Did I mention that Spain loves potatoes?
-This is the most typical way to eat them: cut into irregular pieces, fried, and drenched in the slightly spicy bravas sauce or creamy alioli (a kind of garlic mayonnaise).
+This is the most typical way to eat them: cut into irregular pieces, fried, and drenched in slightly spicy bravas sauce or creamy alioli (a kind of garlic mayonnaise).
 You can also find a boiled version of patatas alioli, if you’re not in a deep-fried mood.

-Where to get it: This tapa varies greatly in quality from place to place; for the very best version, you’ll have to go out of your way.
 I recommend Docamar, whose patatas bravas were named the best in Madrid by James Blick, cofounder of Devour Tours.
 You can witness his highly entertaining decision-making process in this video.

-5. Berenjenas con miel
+5. Berenjenas con Miel

-Eggplant lovers: this one’s for you.
+Eggplant lovers, this one’s for you.
 Before coming to Spain, I never imagined eating eggplant this way—but one bite and I was convinced.
 This classic tapa consists of lightly battered eggplant, fried until crispy and drizzled with honey.
-It’s sweet, savory and entirely addictive.
+It’s sweet, savory, and entirely addictive.

 Where to get it: You’ll find some of Madrid’s best berenjenas at Casa Toni, a traditional tapas spot that also features several other great vegetarian options.
-Try the pimientos de Padrón, gazpacho, patatas bravas and revueltos (scrambled eggs).
+Try the pimientos de Padrón, gazpacho, patatas bravas, and revueltos (scrambled eggs).
 Who says vegetarians can’t enjoy a full-on Spanish feast?

-Top 5 creative vegetarian tapas in Madrid
+Top 5 Creative Vegetarian Tapas in Madrid

 Once you’ve sampled all the standbys, you might start craving something new.
 Luckily, plenty of places in Madrid have come up with creative takes on veggie-based tapas.
 Here are the most innovative—and delicious—options in the city.

-1. Chuletón de tomate at Celso y Manolo
+1. Chuletón de Tomate at Celso y Manolo

 Celso y Manolo has a thing for tomatoes.
 This tapas bar dedicates a whole section of its menu to versions grown in different parts of Spain.
-The most legendary dish is the tomato “steak,” topped with avocado, mango, papaya, red onion, olive oil and fresh herbs.
-You can also try a tomato “tasting” of four different varieties, along with several other amazing vegetarian dishes.
+Its most famous dish is the tomato “steak” topped with avocado, papaya, cucumber, red onion, pine nuts, olive oil, and fresh herbs.

 3. Tortillas at Pez Tortilla

-I know I already mentioned tortilla, but these crazy creations are in a league of their own.
-Pez Tortilla has perfected the classic version, but for a real treat try their more creative combinations, like parmesan with arugula and sun-dried tomato.
-You never know what the daily menu here might offer; I recently had a life-changing tortilla with goat cheese, tomatoes and watercress.
+I know I already mentioned tortilla, but this place's crazy creations are in a league of their own.
+Pez Tortilla has perfected the classic version, but for a real treat try their more creative combinations, like red pesto with walnuts and mozzarella or jalapeños with roasted peppers.

-4. Tabla de quesos at La Colmada
+4. Tabla de Quesos at La Colmada

-Maybe a cheese board doesn’t sound so interesting, but at La Colmada it becomes something truly special.
+Maybe a tabla de quesos (cheese board) doesn’t sound so interesting, but at La Colmada it becomes something truly special.
 This little bar is reminiscent of a traditional grocery shop, with a glass case featuring endless varieties of cheese.
-Choose the house selection of domestic or international varieties, or pick whatever looks good to build the board of your dreams.

-Eggs and truffles are truly a match made in heaven, and this pintxo proves it.
 Juana La Loca is a classy bar offering various vegetarian options (including a legendary pintxo de tortilla).
-But I especially recommend "the incredible truffled egg": a perfectly poached egg atop a toast spread with truffle pate.
+But I especially recommend the pintxo of grilled artichokes, shaved parmesan, and garlic confit.
 Deceptively simple and undeniably delicious—like all the best vegetarian tapas in Madrid.

 Check out our full vegetarian guide to Madrid for even more recommendations and tips for visiting Madrid as a vegetarian!